My Experience With Leptin (Metreleptin)

 On the physical side, the only thing I noticed was some fat redistribution.
 Despite not having lost body fat (I actively tried not to by elevating my caloric intake to well above 3000kcal/day), fat redistributed from the facial & trunk regions to my extremities, something that is both metabolically and aesthetically pleasing.

 Adipose tissue specifically in my face decreased to the point where many of my friends & family commented on it, particularly my jawline became more pronounced though my cheeks started to look a little gaunt, which caused me to lower my leptin dosage a second time.
 Metreleptin-induced loss of facial fat is also reported in the medical literature.
-Overall, my face became significantly more attractive (as judged by female friends).
+Overall, my face became significantly more attractive (as judged by female friends and short-term dating success).

 Replacing leptin essentially lowered my “fat setpoint”, allowing for maintaining very low body fat levels without suffering from lethargy, ravenous hunger, hormone deficiencies, and other starvation-related adaptations, which would obviously be of immense value to the modeling, acting, fitness, and bodybuilding industry.

-While procuring the drug was a hassle, it was one of the most interesting and fruitful experiments I had ever done.
+While procuring the drug was a hassle, playing around with metreleptin was one of the most interesting and fruitful experiments I had ever done.
 I may write a more detailed article about my experience with metreleptin at some point in the future as this is something that, to my knowledge, nobody has done (or at least written about) before.
 To get notified when it is available, sign up for my newsletter.

 Subscribe to the Desmolysium newsletter and get access to three exclusive articles!